Everest base Camp Luxury Lodge Trek

 • Trail Route: Debuche – Pangboche – Shomare – Orsho – Dingboche (along the Imja Khola valley)

-• Landmarks: Imja Khola River, Pangboche village (oldest monastery in Khumbu), crossing the river at Orsho, entering the Imja Valley, expansive views of Ama Dablam’s north face and Island Peak, fields of buckwheat and potatoes in Dingboche
+• Landmarks: Imja Khola River, Pangboche village (the oldest monastery in Khumbu), crossing the river at Orsho, entering the Imja Valley, expansive views of Ama Dablam’s north face and Island Peak, fields of buckwheat and potatoes in Dingboche

 • Villages Passed: Pangboche (3,985m), Shomare (4,010m), Orsho (4,190m)